josipcodes/community-helper/README.md

 ### Typography

-We have used Popping and Montserrat fonts throughout the website to create, both, familiarity using the similarities of the fonts, but also distinction between different types of text.
+We have used `Poppins` and `Montserrat` fonts throughout the website to create, both, familiarity using the similarities of the fonts, but also distinction between different types of text.

 Their combination shows a kind of strict playfulness that fits perfectly with what we are trying to achieve.